 So that's good news.

-But Republicans there's a trap that's being set here.
+But Republicans, there's a trap that's being set here.

-And you I would think that they'd be a little smarter and more strategic and play chess instead of playing checkers.
+And I would think that they'd be a little smarter and more strategic and play chess instead of playing checkers.

 But I'll get to that and explain that in a minute.

-Now, we have other a key measure of inflation in this country.
+Now, we have other, a key measure of inflation in this country.

 It went up sharply again in May, showing prices rising at the fastest annual pace since 2008.